ObolNetwork/charon-distributed-validator-node/README.md

 Configure **ALL** charon nodes in your cluster to use this bootnode:

 - Either by adding a flag: `--p2p-bootnodes=http://replace.with.public.ip.or.hostname:3640/enr`
-- Or by setting the environment variable: `CHARON_P2P_BOOTNODES=http://replace.with.public.ip.or.hostname:3640/enr`
+- Or by setting the environment variable in the `.env` file: `CHARON_P2P_BOOTNODES=http://replace.with.public.ip.or.hostname:3640/enr`

 Note that a local `boonode/.charon/charon-enr-private-key` file will be created next to `bootnode/docker-compose.yml` to ensure a persisted bootnode ENR across restarts.